SwiftRex/ReachabilityMiddleware/README.md

 ## Actions

-Control the Middleware: Dispatch these actions to the stop in order to start or stop the middleware:
+Control the Middleware: Dispatch these actions to the Store in order to start or stop the middleware:

 ```swift
 ReachabilityEvent.startMonitoring      // Start the NWPathMonitor and the Middleware actions